kusha-b-k/Scala-programming/README.md

 # Scala Programming
 Learn scala in simple way

+# How to comment in scala

+type 1 :

+           /** This is a comment in scala defined autor kusha b k **/

+type 2 :

+         // this line  is comment in scala defined by autor

+#How to import package in scala

+type 1:

+                    import kushabk._

+type 2:

+                    import kusha.b

+type 3:

+                    import kusha.b.k

+type 4:

+                    import kusha.{b,k}

 ##How to define  mutable variables in scala

 #1.
 How to define integer   variables in Scala